An Interview with Designer Kishani Perera

 NT: One of the things you do best and most fearlessly is tile selection.
 What are your secrets and your favorite sources?

 KP: The natural reaction with tile is to do something safe and neutral because it’s there forever, and clients can’t change it.
 I did maybe one or two houses like that, and I was like, “This is so boring!
-I hate it.
-I don’t want to do this.
+I hate it and don’t want to do this.
 It isn’t fun for me, and it isn’t me, and I don’t think it’s what the client wants from me.”
 It took me a minute to get that, so now I bring into building the same thinking I bring into decorating, which is to always add pattern and layers and textures.
 And then I was like, “Oh yeah, that looks like you!
 I love this bathroom or kitchen.”
 Really every element is important—the faucet is really important; the sink is really important.
 They all have to be well-chosen in order to give spaces the character that I think all of the kitchens and bathrooms I do have.

 As for the tiles I choose, I really like Clé Tile.
 I like mosaic tile—especially super Moroccan-y beautiful tiles.
 There are so many good places.
 New Ravenna is a favorite vendor.